Leafcuttr/leafcuttr.github.io/src/features/schemaRegistry.md

 ## Configuration

-The module is enabled by default.
-To disable it, set the `lc.schema.registry.enable` flag to `false`.
+The module is disabled by default.
+To enable it, set the `lc.schema.registry.enable` flag to `true`.

 ## Implicit Configurations